 Cultural Trust Fund

-The 2013 grant application is now available.
-In 2013, the Wyoming Cultural Trust Fund will have two (2) deadlines: April 1, for projects/events/activities that begin after July 1; and October 1, for projects/events/activities that begin after January 1.
+In 2014, the Wyoming Cultural Trust Fund will have two (2) deadlines: April 1, for projects/events/activities that begin after July 1; and October 1, for projects/events/activities that begin after January 1.
 Feel free to contact the WCTF Administrator early to bounce around ideas and possible applications or for any questions.